Financial Wellness for College Students

 About Us

 Financial Wellness for College Students focuses on practical money management skills and strategies to help college students plan spending, save money, use credit wisely, and build a solid financial foundation for long-term goals.
-This program is unique because it connects college students with peers who have been trained by Extension educators and other professionals to provide financial education outreach.
+This unique program connects college students with peers trained by Extension Educators and other professionals to provide financial education outreach.

 The purpose of the Financial Wellness program is two-fold: